-The FFB did not meet this performance goal in 2020.
+The FFB met this performance goal in 2021.

 Goal 3: Enhance system capabilities to support business processes and modernize the FFB's Loan Management and Control System

 Advanced information technology and automated workflows are crucial to the FFB.
 During the year, the FFB completed strategic investments in technology to improve operational efficiency and provide stakeholders with the most useful and accurate information.